haberdashPI/SignalOperators.jl/docs/src/index.md

 # SignalOperators.jl

-SignalOperators is a [Julia](https://julialang.org/) package that aims to provide a clean interface for generating and manipulating signals: typically sounds, but any signal regularly sampled in time could be manipulated.
+SignalOperators is a [Julia](https://julialang.org/) package that aims to provide a clean interface for generating and manipulating signals: typically sounds, but any signal regularly sampled in time can be manipulated.

 You can install it in Julia by starting the Pkg prompt (hit `]`), and using the `add` command.